adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 | *Comparison of basic model performances on a test sentence.* |

 We can see that only two models -`md` and `trf`- have the same -and the correct- results, recognizing `Barack Obama` as a *person* and `Facebook` as an *organization* while for instance `sm` and `md` models have recognized `NLP` as an organization name.
 This will be detailed in the next parts on the applications, but then the results depend greatly on the kind of model being used.
 At the end, to get a measure of the average bias - if there is one - we also computed the average score of the four models for each test.

 ### :passport_control: First names

 Firstly, since we were really inspired by [the article](https://arxiv.org/pdf/2008.03415.pdf), but also because, as we explained, we thought they were not going far enough, we tested our hypothesis of existing biases in NER models on first names.

 We used the same template as in the article: the [Winogender Schemas](https://github.com/rudinger/winogender-schemas).
-It is a quite famous one, developped at the beginning to *"test for the presence of gender bias in automated coreference resolution systems."* It consists of 120 sentences with possible named entites: `Participant`, `Occupation` and a `Pronoun`.
-Yet, we have to clean the sentences, firstly by deleting the possible `the` before `Participant` or `Occupation`.
+It is a quite famous one, developed at the beginning to *"test for the presence of gender bias in automated coreference resolution systems."* It consists of 120 sentences with possible named entities: `Participant`, `Occupation` and a `Pronoun`.
+Yet, we must clean the sentences, firstly by deleting the possible `the` before `Participant` or `Occupation`.

-For instance, this original winogender sentence : `'The $PARTICIPANT left the $OCCUPATION a big tip because $NOM_PRONOUN had made the drink very strong.'` was replaced by this one: `$PARTICIPANT left $OCCUPATION a big tip because $NOM_PRONOUN had made the drink very strong.`.
+For instance, this original winogender sentence: `'The $PARTICIPANT left the $OCCUPATION a big tip because $NOM_PRONOUN had made the drink very strong.'` was replaced by this one: `$PARTICIPANT left $OCCUPATION a big tip because $NOM_PRONOUN had made the drink very strong.`.

-Secondly, we wanted to make sure there were three named entities in each sentence to make things simpler, and, at the end, we made sure the `pronoun` was a nominative one, to avoid any english mistakes when building the sentences with real names.
+Secondly, we wanted to make sure there were three named entities in each sentence to make things simpler, and, at the end, we made sure the `pronoun` was a nominative one, to avoid any English mistakes when building the sentences with real names.
 This cleaning process was really inspired by the article.
 We ended up with **89 sentences**, and this was good enough for our experiments.

 Having a cleaned and good sentence template, we could then look for datasets containing first names and some attached information relative to the fields we wanted to study.
 We used four different datasets:
 - The one of the article, giving, as we said, a list of first names for each gender and ethnical categories.